Marcus Foster (basketball)

-Marcus Franklee Foster (born June 3, 1995) is an American professional basketball player for Alvark Tokyo of the B.League.
-He played college basketball for Kansas State University and Creighton University before playing professionally in South Korea, Lebanon, Israel, Turkey, Greece, and Lithuania.
+Marcus Franklee Foster (born June 3, 1995) is an American professional basketball player for PAOK Thessaloniki of the Greek Basketball League (GBL) and the EuroCup He played college basketball for Kansas State University and Creighton University before playing professionally in South Korea, Lebanon, Israel, Turkey, Greece, and Lithuania.

 Early life and high school career

 Foster is the son of Melvin and Alvita Foster.
 Foster has two older sisters.
 Growing up in Wichita Falls, Texas, Marcus Foster began playing basketball at a young age and developed a reputation as a gymrat.
 He competed for Hirschi High School and was a well-regarded recruit for Kansas State.

 College career

 Kansas State

 Foster was a surprise star at Kansas State, scoring 25 points in his second game in uniform.
 In a game against Texas in February, he contributed 34 points.
 Foster had 29 in a matchup versus Baylor in March.
 He was named Second Team All-Big 12 and led Kansas State to a nine seed in the NCAA Tournament.
 On the season, Foster averaged 15.5 points, 3.2 rebounds and 2.5 assists per game, and he shot 40 percent from behind the 3-point arc.
 He went to the LeBron James Skill Academy in the summer.

 In his sophomore year, Foster was named to the Preseason First Team All-Big 12.
 However, Foster had a very disappointing season, which he blamed on focusing too much on the NBA.
 He gained weight and was suspended three games into the conference season.
 Foster's per game averages dropped to 12.5 points, 2.3 rebounds and 1.9 assists per game.
 Kansas State limped to a 15–17 record, and at the end of the season coach Bruce Weber dismissed him.
 Foster transferred to Creighton since he had developed a relationship with coach Greg McDermott.